 Garage with Shed Dormer

-Roof dormers are comparable in size to gable dormers but have a shed roof.
+Roof dormers are comparable in size to gable designs but have a shed roof.
 They sometimes extend over the width of the house, housing numerous ganged windows, although they may also be tiny enough to fit one window.

-Gable dormers are less flexible than shed dormers in the window-to-wall ratio.
+Gable dormers are less flexible than shed styles in the window-to-wall ratio.
 They may feature lengthy banks of windows, but they also often include pairs of windows that are either ornamental, single-hung or have shingle patterns.
+Avoid small and floating windows when sizing for their windows and attempt to have windows that span the whole dormer’s wall.

 Attached Garage Dormer